capacitor-community/sqlite/docs/ImportExportJson.md

 ### createSyncTable

 Should be use once to create the table where the synchronization date is stored.
+To create a synchronization table, a column **last_modified** must be present in the database table's schema.

 ### setSyncDate

 Allow for updating the synchronization date.
+Only available if the synchronization table has been created.

+### getSyncDate

+Allow for retreiving the synchronization date.
+Only available if the synchronization table has been created.

 ## JSON Object